Info

 What Is Mid-Century Design?
 Definition, Characteristics, and Furniture Style

-Mid-century design refers to an interior design style from the mid-20th century, which emerged roughly between 1945 and the late 1960s.
-Mid-century furniture is characterized by clean lines, functional designs, and materials that showcase their natural qualities.
-The goal of this design era was to combine aesthetics with practicality.
+Mid-Century Design refers to an interior design style from the mid-20th century, which emerged roughly between 1945 and the late 1960s.
+Mid-Century furniture is characterized by clean lines, functional designs, and materials that showcase their natural qualities.
+The goal of this design era was to combine aesthetics with practicality for everyday use.

-But what exactly defines mid-century design—and why does this style continue to captivate so many people today?
+But what exactly defines mid-century design—and why does this style continue to inspire so many people to this day?

-Below, you’ll learn what defines mid-century furniture, where this style originated, and why it remains so popular today.
+Below, you'll learn what characteristics define Mid-Century furniture, where this style originated, and why it remains so popular today.

-Mid-century design emerged between 1945 and the late 1960s and is characterized by a style that deliberately combines form and function.
+Mid-century design emerged between 1945 and the late 1960s and is characterized by a style that consciously combines function and aesthetics.
 Furniture should not only look good, but also be clearly designed and practical for everyday use.

 A defining principle of this design philosophy is “form follows function.”
 The phrase was originally coined by the American architect Louis Sullivan (1896).
-Later, the Bauhaus adopted Bauhaus idea and popularized it in European design.
-Mid-century design also embraced this philosophy and further developed it in the postwar context.
+Later, the Bauhaus adopted Bauhaus idea and spread it throughout European design.
+Mid-century design also embraced this philosophy and further developed it in the context of the postwar era.

 Mid-century furniture is characterized by a minimalist design language, functional construction, and materials that showcase their natural qualities.